Blake Heron

 Blake Christopher Heron (January 11, 1982 – September 8, 2017) was an American actor.
-He is best known for his starring role as Marty Preston in the 1996 film Shiloh.
+He was best known for his starring role as Marty Preston in the 1996 film Shiloh.
 He died of an accidental drug overdose, aged 35.

 Early life

 Heron was born in Rockville Centre, New York on January 11, 1982.
 After his parents divorced, he moved with his mother to Atlanta, then to New York City, and finally to Burbank, California, where he began his acting career.

 Career

 He made his film debut for the Disney film Tom and Huck (1995) and the television series Reality Check.
 When the series did not last, Heron starred in several television movies, including Trilogy of Terror II (1996).
 Nick Freno: Licensed Teacher (1996) was his biggest role at the age of 14.
 He played the flirtatious jock, Jordan.
 In 1997, he played the lead role of Marty Preston in the Warner Bros. film Shiloh.